shinw97/DL-based-bees-counting-classification-and-analytical-model/README.md

 1. [image-classifiers-1.0.0](https://pypi.org/project/image-classifiers/)
 2. Upgrade the Colab's default TensorFlow version to 2.0

-Else if you are more interested to train it on local Jupyter-Notebook environment, just install the dependencies from the **requirements.txt** provided.
+Else if you are more interested to train it on local Jupyter-Notebook environment, just install the dependencies from the [**requirements.txt**](https://github.com/shinw97/DL-based-bees-counting-classification-and-analytical-model/blob/master/requirements.txt) provided.

 ## Project Structure
 ### Datasets
+The dataset consists of both raw (videos and images) and annotated images.
+The annotated images are divided into two groups, one consists of only worker bee, and another one consists of both worker bee and drone bee.
+All annotations are made using tools from [OpenLabeling](https://github.com/Cartucho/OpenLabeling).
+The labelled datasets can be accessed here:

+`TODO: google drive link`

 ### Training and Testing
 ### Data Visualization